 Imported items in ScrumDesk

-After a few minutes, all the necessary information is imported to ScrumDesk project.
+After a few minutes, all the necessary information is imported to the ScrumDesk project.